 All chemical peel treatments have little to no recovery time whatsoever, but there are differences according to the type of peel treatment received.
 A light peel may result in dry, flaky skin.
 A medium peel will have the same after effects but with some coloration notices.
 A deep peel takes the longest to recover from, but it is still only just a few days before the skin is back to normal.

-If you feel you may be a good candidate and would like more information about chemical peel procedures, please feel free to contact Dr. Troy Austin at Southeastern Aesthetic Surgery, serving residents of Evans, Augusta, and North Augusta as well as Columbia County, and adjacent areas in Georgia and South Carolina.
+If you feel you may be a good candidate and would like more information about chemical peel procedures, please feel free to contact our team of skilled plastic surgeons includes Dr. Manuel Medina and board-certified plastic surgeons Dr. Troy Austin, serving residents of Evans, Augusta, and North Augusta as well as Columbia County, and adjacent areas in Georgia and South Carolina.

 - VI Peel